 - Asking visitors to refrain from coming to campus if they are exhibiting flu-like symptoms

 - Discouraging hugging and holding hands during fellowship times

 - Regular communication with families of those in treatment

 - Communication with the Pennsylvania Department of Health as needed

 In the unlikely event that an outbreak occurs, Caron’s highly trained and experienced medical staff – including 10 full-time doctors and 50 nurses – are prepared to both recognize warning signs and implement preventative measures to reduce risk.
 We are fortunate to have a strong and collaborative relationship with Reading Hospital Tower Health, where all the doctors on my team teach and consult, so we can easily coordinate with experts when a higher-level of acute medical care is needed.

-More than anything, I want to impart calmness during this time of anxiety-inducing media coverage.
-It’s not helpful to anyone to have fears that aren’t necessary.
-At Caron, I’m confident that we have the experience and expertise to manage these issues successfully.
+At Caron, we're confident that we have the experience and expertise to manage these issues successfully.

 What Family Doctors Need to Know About Addiction